-- 3.5 Follow-Up Studies-The actuary may conduct follow-up studies that involve performing tests of reasonableness of the prior period liability estimates and the methods used over time.
-When conducting such follow-up studies, the actuary should, to the extent practicable, acquire the data to perform such studies; perform studies in the aggregate and for pertinent blocks of business; and utilize the results, if appropriate, in preparing current incurred claims estimates. - 3.6 Documentation-The actuary should document the methods, assumptions, procedures, and the sources of the data used.
+- 3.5 Follow-Up Studies-The actuary may conduct follow-up studies that involve performing tests of reasonableness of the prior period asset or liability estimates and the methods used over time.
+When conducting such follow-up studies, the actuary should, to the extent practicable, do the following: - a. acquire the data to perform such studies; - b. perform studies in the aggregate or for pertinent blocks of business; and - c. utilize the results, if appropriate, in estimating incurred claims. - 3.6 Reliance on Data or Other Information Supplied by Others-When relying on data or other information supplied by others, the actuary should refer to ASOP No. 23, Data Quality, for guidance. - 3.7 Reliance on Assumptions and Methods Selected by Others-When relying on assumptions and methods selected by others, the actuary should refer to ASOP No. 41 for guidance. - 3.8 Documentation-The actuary should document the methods, assumptions, procedures, and the sources of the data used.
 The documentation should be in a form such that another actuary qualified in the same field could assess the reasonableness of the work.